mbchang/dynamics/README.md

 its ability to predict movement, generalize to different numbers of objects, and infer latent properties of objects such as mass.

+### Citation
+If this paper is helpful, or you use our code, please cite us!
+@article{chang2016compositional,
+    title={A Compositional Object-Based Approach to Learning Physical Dynamics}, author={Chang, Michael B and Ullman, Tomer and Torralba, Antonio and Tenenbaum, Joshua B}, journal={arXiv preprint arXiv:1612.00341},
+    year={2016}
+}

 ##

 Below are some predictions from the model: